 - If a new scene is created you will have to re-run discovery within the Amazon Alexa app, just as you do when adding new devices.
 Pro Tip: Amazon Alexa does a discovery automatically once an hour or so.

 - Supported voice control commands: On and Off only.
-Dim, Bright and Set to % are not supported
+Dim, Bright and Set to % are not supported (of course, you can set these when you create each scene)

 - Unsupported devices: all access control/security devices (I/O, lock controller, garage control) are automatically suppressed.
 So if you have scenes that contain actions for any of these types of devices, you will not be able to control the scene with Alexa.